Skip to content

 Why a Per-Invoice Reserve Works

-Freelancers without payroll withholding withholding receive gross invoices and owe tax months later.
-A per-invoice reserve moves the liability to the moment income arrives, avoiding end-of-year tax bill shocks.
-The reserve rate should reflect both income tax and self-employment or payroll tax contributions in the relevant jurisdiction.
+Freelancers without payroll withholding receive gross invoices and owe tax months later.
+A per-invoice reserve moves the liability to the moment income arrives rather than the moment the tax return is due, avoiding the year-end shock of finding the funds already spent.
+The reserve rate should reflect both income tax and self-employment or social charges (called Self-Employment Tax in the US, National Insurance in the UK, social charges or social security contributions in many EU countries) in the relevant jurisdiction.

 Choosing a Reserve Rate

-A 25-30% reserve covers most basic-rate freelancers, and once self-employment taxes are included.
-Higher earners crossing into higher brackets may need 35-40%.
-The calculator treats reserve rate as an input rather than a default so the number can reflect current brackets, VAT/GST registration, and any region-specific levies.
+Community discussions commonly cite a 25-30% reserve as a working range once both income tax and self-employment contributions are included in moderate-tax jurisdictions.
+Higher earners in upper tax brackets often need 35-45%.
+The calculator treats reserve rate as an input rather than a default so the figure can reflect current brackets, registration for VAT or GST, and any region-specific levies.
+These are directional ranges rather than published benchmarks.

 Where to Keep the Reserve